speechly/speechly/WIX.md

 ## Introduction

-Wix sites can be set up to use Speechly Web Toolkit to create voice-enabled web experiences like site navigation and site search.
+This document describes how to use Speechly Web Toolkit on Wix sites to create voice-enabled web experiences like site navigation and site search.

 Speechly provides real-time text-to-speech transcription and can be optionally configured to detect intents and tag keywords (entities) using Speechly Dashboard.